Armine13/RoboticsProject/README.md

 However, many 3-D reconstruction methods based on Kinect cannot work very well in real time processing with wireless wifi.
-So in this project we propose some methods to deal with real-time wireless processing issue.
-With these methods, we wrote some launch files, which are also uploaded in the package.
+So in this project we propose some methods to deal with real-time wireless processing issues.
+With these methods, we wrote some launch files, which are introduced in the subsection "About the launch file for kinect".

 ### Prerequisites